-Fields Retransmissi maximum This is the maximum number of times that an ARP request packet will be retransmitted.
+This is the maximum number of times that an ARP request packet will be retransmitted.
 If an ARP reply packet for this request is not received after this number of retransmissions, the attempted address resolution is considered to have failed.
 This value is bound closely to the retransmission timeout value.
 Taken together, they represent the total time to report an address resolution failure.

 In general, the value of this field should be kept low.

+Retransmission timeout (seconds)

-Default value: 2 Range: 1-10 Retransmissi timeout (seconds) This is the time interval (in seconds) between ARP retransmissions.
+This is the time interval (in seconds) between ARP retransmissions.
 The value should be set large enough to avoid retransmissions in a temporarily overloaded environment, yet the value should be small enough to receive a timely failure report when a failure is inevitable.
-Default value: 1 in the command window of any screen and press the [Enter] key, where NIname is a configured FDDI NI.

-FDDI Network Interface Links
+FDDI Network Interface Link

-The FDDI Network Interface Links screen (#200) in Figure 9-7 is displayed when you press the [Go To LINK] function key at the FDDI Network Interface Configuration screen (Figure 9-3).
+The FDDI Network Interface Link screen (#200) in Figure 9-7 is displayed when you press the [Go To LINK] function key at the FDDI Network Interface Configuration screen (Figure 9-3).
 It is also displayed when you type the path name: